 When you decide your route, sharing it with your fellow riders is instantaneous via Wi-Fi.
 That makes sure your entire gang is on the same page and all that’s left is to ride into the sunrise.
 All of the rides have an ETA and difficulty rating based on the terrain.
 This is handy for picking a route that everyone is comfortable with.

-This TomTom GPS easily and securely attaches to the handlebar.
+TomTom’s best GPS navigation tool easily and securely attaches to the handlebar.
 It works in both landscape and portrait mode, so you can choose which orientation is suitable for specific rides and specific bikes.

 The TomTom Rider 550 has a 4.3-inch smart screen.
-What’s smart about it is that it is not only glove-friendly, which is crucial for bike riders, but it also has different modes for summer and winter gloves.
+What’s smart about it is that it is not only glove-friendly, which is crucial for bike riders.
+It also has different modes for summer and winter gloves.

 The unit comes with regional maps of countries you may not even have heard of.
 Updates are free via Wi-Fi.
 It can connect to your smartphone via Bluetooth for a completely hands-free experience.

-This road buddy can be yours for just under $400.
+This best GPS road buddy can be yours for just under $400.

 You’d be hard-pressed to find a GPS navigation system that does not come with a detailed map of the United States.
 If you plan to use it only domestically, you’ll be all set with almost any product on the market, at least as far as maps go.
 Garmin products usually include a map of Canada, while TomTom devices come with a much richer library.
-Most manufacturers let you download extra maps later, but there is often a fee.
+Most manufacturers of the best GPS tools let you download extra maps later, but there is often a fee.

 You’ll often find a “lifetime” guarantee of free map updates.
 What this actually means is that the company will update the maps four times a year for products that are still under service.
 Older models are often excluded.
 Map updates are usually made via Wi-Fi if the device is capable of connecting to the internet, or via specialized software that comes with the product.

 The size of the display makes a big difference in the price of the unit.
 The screen is usually between five and seven inches measured diagonally.
-The touchscreen interface should be responsive and the buttons should be large to minimize the effort of setting your destination.
+The touchscreen interface on the best car GPS should be responsive and the buttons should be large to minimize the effort of setting your destination.

 Nobody ever said, “Let’s spend two hours sitting in a metal box that moves 20 feet every 30 minutes.”
-Most GPS devices have a Traffic feature – it alerts you of congestion and jams in a timely manner and offers alternate routes to evade them.
-This saves time, money, and stress.
+Most GPS devices have a Traffic feature that alerts you of congestion and jams in a timely manner and offers alternate routes to evade them.
+This saves time and money.
 It even helps solve congestion problems for other drivers as it directs customers to alternate routes.
-Some devices get the traffic information from an FM antenna embedded into the power cable, while others get it via Wi-Fi.
+Some top-rated GPS devices get traffic information from an FM antenna embedded into the power cable, while others get it via Wi-Fi.

-GPS navigation systems should alert you of speed limits, a useful feature especially when travelling in foreign countries.
+GPS navigation systems should alert you of speed limits, a useful feature especially when traveling in foreign countries.
 It should also issue timely warnings of approaching speed cameras.

 A great way to ruin your trip is to miss a highway exit.
 A good auto GPS will provide detailed and timely information about lane changes and exits, as well as a 3D view of junctions.

 A Wi-Fi connection allows for quick and easy map and software updates.
-Also, many of the advanced features of the market’s best GPS navigation systems require an internet connection.
+Moreover, many of the advanced features of the market’s best GPS navigation for Android systems require an internet connection.

 Points of interest

-The best part of traveling to places you’ve never been is checking out the sights and trying the local delicacies.
+The best part of traveling to places you’ve never been to is checking out the sights and trying the local delicacies.
 Your GPS navigation system can serve as a surrogate tour guide, with points of interest such as restaurants and historical sights already marked on the map.
-According to this metric, Garmin makes the best GPS for cars.
 Garmin models have access to FourSquare databases with reviews of attractions.

 Predictive route calculation

 All driving gear should be hands-free if possible.
-A voice-activated GPS lets you keep your hands on the wheel and your eyes on the road, greatly increasing overall safety.
+This way, you can keep your hands on the wheel and your eyes on the road, greatly increasing overall safety.
 Some devices can connect to assistants like Alexa and Google, making your GPS navigation system even smarter.

 GPS navigation systems usually have an internal battery with a life of an hour or so.
 This can be very helpful in situations when you get stranded or need to use the car’s electrical port for another device.